 Specialised hardware and software is provided.
 A number of workstations also have adjustable-height work surfaces to accommodate wheelchairs or people who wish to stand.
 All chairs are fully adjustable.
 One workstation has a video magnifier.
 There are a number of computers with voice recognition software: Dragon NaturallySpeaking.
 Read & Wrote Gold is available on all the computers in the suite.

-Priority for use of this room will be given first to AT Office staff who are completing evaluations, 1:1 or group workshops and second to individuals using the Dragon programs.
+Priority for use of this room will be given first to Disability office staff who are completing evaluations, 1:1 or group workshops and second to individuals using the Dragon programs.

 The AT Suite is designated as quiet and respectful space.
 We appreciate everyone’s help in maintaining this and keeping it a pleasant space to work in.

 Staff members are at the Assistive Technology Suite periodically throughout the week, or by appointment.
 Any member of the IT Sligo community may request an appointment for an evaluation or to see a demonstration of assistive technology.
-Contact the Assistive Technology Office at email@example.com or 0876405941
+Contact the Disability Officer at firstname.lastname@example.org

 Student Assessment Process – Matching Student & Technology (MST)